pray4y/RepData_PeerAssessment1/PA1_template.md

 original median and the new median is small.
 In a much larger dataset, the presence of missing data could contribute to a conclusion that is more deviated from the reality, thus leading to mistakes in making decisions based on the dataset.
-By filling in these missing values with possible data would give us a more complete picture of the real situations.
+Filling in these missing values with possible data would give us a more complete picture of the real situations.

 ## Are there differences in activity patterns between weekdays and weekends?
-- Create a new factor variable in the dataset with two levels (“weekday” and “weekend”) indicating whether a given date is a weekday or weekend day.
+- Create a new factor variable in the dataset with two levels (weekday & weekend) indicating whether a given date is a weekday or weekend day.

 ```r
 wkd <- weekdays(dat2$date)